science64/Orion/README.md

 # Special Commands
 Use special commands to perform an action quickly and easily.
 ### Translation
+**Translate:** Translate text with ease using special command.
+- To translate "Hello everyone!" into Spanish, use: `translate:spanish Hello everyone!` or its short form `t:spanish Hello everyone!`.
+- AI will automatically detect the source language, requiring only the target language specification.

 **YouTube Summary**
 Ask the AI to summarize a YouTube video or answer any question based on the video's transcript.
 See an example of use below.